 Roger was one of the original partners that founded OTSN and the Chicago Toy Soldier Show.
 He and his wife purchased the Show from Roger’s partners in 2016.
 Roger is a retired high school administrator.
 Roger has collected Britains, Elastolin, Mignot, and most recently Marx toy soldiers.
 He also collects and sells British militaria, focusing on Scottish regiments.
 Currently, Roger collects toy soldiers that represent Scottish regiments.
 Roger is CEO of CTSS, Inc. and serves as Show manager.

-Graham is Roger’s son and a general manager for the Chicago Transit Authority.
+Graham is Roger’s son and a manager for the Chicago Transit Authority.
 Graham is an historian and avid fan of the Chicago elevated train system, the “L.” Graham is CTSS assistant Show manager.

 Judy is Jan’s sister and is recently retired from a long career in children’s literature and educational publishing.
 She was co-founder, with her late husband, of an educational publishing company.
 She has also served on local school boards and held the board chair position for an independent day/boarding school in the Northeast.
 Judy is CTSS publicity manager.